JamesLawton/chainlink/docs/core/BULLETPROOF_TX_MANAGER_ARCHITECTURE.md

 ## EthBroadcaster

 Conceptually, **EthBroadcaster** assigns a nonce to a transaction and ensures that it is valid.
-It alone controls the `keys.next_nonce` field.
+It alone maintains the next usable sequence for a transaction.

 **EthBroadcaster** monitors `eth_txes` for transactions that need to be broadcast, assigns nonces and ensures that at least one eth node somewhere has placed the transaction into its mempool.